input-output-hk/PSG/docs/source/guides/native_assets_client.md

 You can read more about native assets in the [Cardano documentation](https://docs.cardano.org/native-tokens/learn).

-Native Assets Client wraps the work of **minting**, **transferring**, and **burning** native assets on the Cardano blockchain with multiple witnesses in the form of a java command-line tool.
-It also support the
+Native Assets Client wraps the work of **minting**, **transferring**, and **burning** native assets on the Cardano blockchain the form of a java command-line tool.
+It also support the **minting** and **burning** with multiple signatures

 ## Installation:
 - Download the latest version from the [repository](https://psg-releases.s3.us-east-2.amazonaws.com/native-assets-client-0.3.19-RC6.zip)